shailesh-kanzariya/freshservice-demo-app/README.md

 # Fresh Service App running in Fresh Service portal.
-Demonstrate that how to develop Fresh Service (https://freshservice.com/) app using FDK https://developers.freshdesk.com/docs/freshdesk-sdk/ (provided by FreshWorks (https://www.freshworks.com/).
+This is a Fresh Service (https://freshservice.com/) app developed using FDK https://developers.freshdesk.com/docs/freshdesk-sdk/ (provided by FreshWorks (https://www.freshworks.com/).

 # What is this application about?
 This application is Fresh Service app which is hosted and run within Fresh Service portal.
-Fresh Service https://freshservice.com/ allows to develop, publish and add third party applicationd developed using FDK provided by https://www.freshworks.com/.
+Fresh Service https://freshservice.com/ allows to develop, publish and add third party application developed using FDK provided by https://www.freshworks.com/.

 This app uses FDK to develop custom-app, leverages Fresh Service's DATA API to fetch various information about the ticket and requester.
 It has "Show Ticket Details" button and clicking on it, it shows more information about the selected ticket.

 # Is this application published on Fresh Service market place?
 No. This app runs in development mode and not published on market place.
+But you can find many published application at Fresh Service market place https://apps.freshservice.com/ You MUST have to pusblish the devloped app on Fresh Service market place if you want the app to be used by end useres.

 # How can I run this application?
 First, set up FDK provided by https://www.freshworks.com/ by following documentation provided with it.
 Then, use "fdk run" command to run this application.
 You need to append "?dev=true" at the end of Fresh Service URL so it will look like "https://yourdomain.freshservice.com/helpdesk/tickets/1?dev=true.